Eurosport: Eurosport 3D

 In April 2010, Eurosport 3D launched but was only broadcast during a select number of events, such as the French Open and 2012 Summer Olympics.

 Eurosport Australia

 Eurosport Australia was a short-lived sports television channel available until 7 December 2020.
 It was available on Fetch TV until the contract between Eurosport and Fetch TV ended.

 Eurosport DK

 Eurosport DK was a Danish television channel owned by Discovery Networks Northern Europe.
 The channel replaced Canal 8 Sport and Eurosport 2 in Denmark on 1 July 2015.

 On 28 May 2015, Discovery Networks Northern Europe announced that they would merge Canal 8 Sport and Eurosport 2 into Eurosport DK in Denmark, broadcasting football from Danish Superliga, the Bundesliga, Major League Soccer, Capital One Cup, UEFA Euro 2016 qualifying, tennis from ATP Tour, WTA Tour and 3 Grand Slams, cycling from UCI World Tour, Winter sport, Motorsports.

 On 15 February 2016, the channel was replaced by Eurosport 2.

+Eurosport Croatia

+The Croatian-language feed of Eurosport 1 and 2 was launched on 19 November 2016.
+However, two major cable television providers Vipnet/B.net and Hrvatski Telekom cancelled the agreement with Discovery Networks in January and February 2018, respectively.
+This included dropping Eurosport channels from their offerings, so availability was limited to less popular services.
+The feed was shut down on 30 June 2018, and was reverted to the English-language version.
+The channels were eventually returned to both providers' offerings in late 2025, but were still broadcast in English.